TikTok Sues Trump To Block U.S. Ban

 TikTok, known for short, often goofy videos, has been downloaded more than 2 billion times worldwide, recording in the first quarter of 2020 the most downloads of any app in history, according to research firm Sensor Tower.

-About 1,500 people in the U.S. work for TikTok, and the company says it has plans of hiring an additional 10,000 American workers over the next three years.
+About 1,500 people in the U.S. work for TikTok with its U.S. headquarters in Los Angeles.
+The company says it has plans of hiring an additional 10,000 American workers over the next three years.

 Facebook recently launched a service remarkably similar to TikTok called Reels following Facebook CEO Mark Zuckerberg long publicly warning about how an ascendant China poses a direct threat to American technology, a theme he underscored during his remarks to Congress last month.